Let’s face it — no one likes an overgrown garden. Or, at least that’s what men seem to believe…

 But shaving isn’t always about what you can see.
 Some of us prefer to have a freshly-mown lawn for more…intimate reasons.

-Every guy who can read this knows about “manscaping,” and has probably given it a go at this point.
+Every guy who can read this knows about “manscaping,” and has probably decided to manscape at least once.

 These are just a few of the questions we asked in this study.
 Read on for the truth about manscaping you didn’t know you needed.